 Online learners receive access to many campus resources, such as counseling services, the school’s wellness center, and job training assistance.
 All distance students pay the same tuition, regardless of their state of residency.
 The online organizational leadership and management master’s degree enrolls new participants each spring, and students must complete the courses on rotation as scheduled.
 Admission requires a minimum 2.5 GPA.

-Southwestern Assemblies of God University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Southwestern Assemblies of God University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 38. Misericordia University